Peridot birthstone of August

 Peridots are considered vitality enhancers, and are said to contribute to patience, confidence and assertiveness.
 Peridots are considered to be good for alleviating stress, invigorating the body and mind, and helping achieve mental balance.

-Peridot has been in use in the jewelry industry dating back to ancient Egypt.
+Peridot stone has been in use in the jewelry industry dating back to ancient Egypt.
 It was also found in jewelry dating back to Roman times.

 In his book, Pliny the Elder describes a green gem named ‘prasoides’.
 He quoted another author – Archelaus – as saying the gem’s origins are from the Red Sea island of Chitis.
 And indeed, the Emerald Island, just off the Egyptian coast, was a source of peridots in ancient times.